Hewlett-Packard: 1990s

-In the 1990s, HP expanded their computer product line, which initially had been targeted at university, research, and business users, to reach consumers.
-In 1995, HP entered into the home and home office market for the first time with the introduction of the HP Pavilion brand of personal computers.
+In the 1990s, HP expanded its computer product line, which initially had been targeted at university, research, and business users, to reach consumers.
+In 1995, HP entered into the home and home office market for the first time with the introduction of the HP Pavilion brand of personal computers, which initially featured desktop models but later added laptop and notebook models to the lineup in 1999.
 HP also grew through acquisitions: it bought Apollo Computer in 1989 and Convex Computer in 1995.

 In 1992, Young was succeeded by Lewis E. Platt, and in 1993 Packard stepped down from the board, with Platt succeeding Packard as chairman.

 In 1993, HP acquired Advanced Design System from Pathwave.
 The ADS suite of RF simulation tools was spun off into Agilent in 1999 along with related T&M business units, all of which were carried forward into the spinoff of Agilent into Keysight.

 Later in the decade, HP opened hpshopping.com as an independent subsidiary to sell online, direct to consumers; in 2005, the store was renamed "HP Home & Home Office Store".

 From 1995 to 1999, Hewlett-Packard were sponsors of the English football team Tottenham Hotspur.

 In 1999, all of the businesses not related to computers, storage, and imaging were spun off from HP to form Agilent Technologies.
 Agilent's spin-off was the largest initial public offering in the history of Silicon Valley, and it created an company with about 30,000 employees, manufacturing scientific instruments, semiconductors, optical networking devices, and electronic test equipment for telecom and wireless, research and development, and production.

 In July 1999, HP appointed Carly Fiorina as the first female CEO of a Fortune-20 company in the Dow Jones Industrial Average.
 Fiorina received a larger signing offer than any of her predecessors.
-The same year, Fiorina articulated a set of "rules of the garage", an attempt to reinterpret the spirit of the company's founders.
+The same year, Fiorina articulated a set of "rules of the garage" in an attempt to reinterpret the spirit of the company's founders.